openshift-4-compliance/openshift-4-compliance-automation/open-policy-agent/README.md

 Policy  | Description | Prerequisites
 ------- | ----------- | -------------
 [disallow-selfprovisioners](./resource-exhaustion/disallow-self-provisioner/) | Ensures that there are no users assigned to the self-provisioner ClusterRole |
+[pod-resource-limits](./resource-exhaustion/pod-resource-limits/) | Ensures that all pods have a resource request / limit associated with them |

 ### Storage
 Policy  | Description | Prerequisites